 Panic-stricken purchases aside, what I find most endearing about us Chapel Hillsters is that once our fridge is stocked, our candles and flashlight batteries are at the ready, and those first flakes begin to float down from the skies, our childlike excitement knows no bounds.
 Young or old, we clap, jump and squeal with delight that our forecasters were right, and that soon every tree, bush, windowsill, car, mailbox and rooftop will be covered in a blinding white coat of soft powder.
 Winter coats are hurriedly donned along with wool hats, scarves, gloves and boots that haven’t been worn in months.
 We grab a makeshift sled made from a cardboard box, and head to the highest hill.
 Snowballs are thrown, snow angels are created, and our community of neighbors comes together, all smiles, as we celebrate this rare and seemingly magical event.

-Today, Chapel Hill was all a buzz because according to Mr. Fishel, tomorrow might bring “a wintry mix for the Triangle area.”
+Today, Chapel Hill was all a buzz because according to Mr. Fishel, this afternoon might bring “a wintry mix for the Triangle area.”
 Wintry mix was all I needed to hear, and I joined the rest of the town at the grocery store to stock up on staples.
-It didn’t matter that he also said the chance was only 30%, and that the temperature was going to warm up to 50 degrees by tomorrow afternoon, so therefore any freezing precipitation that may fall would be long gone by noon.
+It didn’t matter that he also said accumulation of snow would only be a few inches, and that the temperature was going to warm up to a balmy 40 degrees by tomorrow evening, so therefore any freezing precipitation that may fall would be long gone soon enough.
 All I heard was “wintry mix” and I acted in accordance with the procedures that were ingrained in me from childhood.
 Panic!